formium/formium/packages/cli/README.md

 ### `formium forms pull`

-Downloads all forms (just their schemas, not submissions) into `.formium` directory as JSON.
-This command is a work-in-progress.
-In the future, the goal is to couple this with client-side runtime helpers to access the data (kind of like Amplify does) in a way that is friendlier and ideally tree shakeable.
+Downloads all forms (just their schemas, not submissions) into `.formium/forms` directory as JSON or directory of your choosing (by specifying `--outDir`).
+Each form will be downloaded to its own file, determined by its slug (which is settable in the Form Settings in dashboard.formium.io.
+In addition, this command will add a file `__all.json` in that directory which is an JSON array of all forms in your project (useful for lists).

 ## Reference